AI IconToolbarShare ui

 Who is this quiz for?

-Individuals experiencing abandonment symptoms, seeking self-awareness, or professionals working with such individuals.
+Individuals experiencing abandonment symptoms, seeking self-awareness, or professionals working with individuals who may be facing these issues.

 What if my result is positive?